Bobby Witt Jr. Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (5.01).
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.98).

-- Reds pitchers combine to surrender 86 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Reds pitchers combine to surrender 87 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- His most recent appearance came on Wednesday against the Los Angeles Dodgers, when the lefty threw 5 2/3 innings, surrendering six earned runs while allowing eight hits.
+- The right-hander last appeared on Saturday against the St. Louis Cardinals, when he tossed 6 2/3 innings, allowing seven earned runs while giving up 10 hits.

-- The 25-year-old has a 5.40 ERA and 7.1 strikeouts per nine innings across five games this season, while giving up a batting average of .240 to his opponents.
+- The 31-year-old has a 4.21 ERA and 9.2 strikeouts per nine innings in seven games this season, while allowing a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.